wordbit/wordbit/content/posts/2014-05-13-flashing-a-custom-rom-on-the-htc-one-s.markdown

-4. OK, you're ready to flash!
+5. OK, you're ready to flash!
 The actual flashing process can be a heart-stopper, so I'm going to spell it out.
-Please note that the following steps are how I did it - you can also flash the boot.img file _after_ you've copied the zip files across.
+Please note that the following steps are how I did it - you can also flash the boot.img file *after* you've copied the zip files across.
 Once you've flash that boot.img file there's no going back because your phone won't work until you flash the ROM zip file.

-a.
-Boot your phone into fastboot mode.
+  1. Boot your phone into fastboot mode.

-b.
-Flash the boot.img file you extracted earlier by typing  "fastboot flash boot boot.img".
+  2. Flash the boot.img file you extracted earlier by typing  "fastboot flash boot boot.img".

-c.
-Boot your phone into recovery mode.
+  3. Boot your phone into recovery mode.

-d.
-When you are in ClockWorkMod, go to "mounts and storage" and mount your USB drive.
+  4. When you are in ClockWorkMod, go to "mounts and storage" and mount your USB drive.

-e.
-Your phone will appear as a drive in Windows so you can just drag the CM zip file and the Gapps zip file into the root directory on your phone.
+  5. Your phone will appear as a drive in Windows so you can just drag the CM zip file and the Gapps zip file into the root directory on your phone.

-f.
-Go to "backup and restore" and backup the stock ROM in case you change your mind and want to go back to the way things were.
+  6. Go to "backup and restore" and backup the stock ROM in case you change your mind and want to go back to the way things were.

-g.
-Go to "wipe data/factory reset"  and wipe all your user data.
+  7. Go to "wipe data/factory reset"  and wipe all your user data.

-h.
-Select "install zip from sdcard" and select the CM zip file you copied across earlier.
+  8. Select "install zip from sdcard" and select the CM zip file you copied across earlier.

-i.
-Perform the above step again for the Gapps file.
+  9. Perform the above step again for the Gapps file.

-j.When you're done, select "reboot system now".
+  10. When you're done, select "reboot system now".